Trinity Hill Gimblett Gravels, Gimblett Gravels Syrah

 Gimblett Gravels

 Trinity Hill’s Gimblett Gravels Chardonnay, which offers superb value, is fermented with indigenous yeast in 500-litre puncheons before being aged for 11 months in oak, followed by four months on its lees in tank.
 The resulting wine is defined by notes of citrus, white flowers and ripe grapefruit, as well as toasted cashew and roasted hazelnut.
-They also produce a single-vineyard Chardonnay using fruit sourced from the ‘125 Gimblett Vineyard’, named after the road that runs past it, in the heart of the Gimblett Gravels.
+They also produce a single-vineyard Chardonnay using fruit sourced from the ‘125 Gimblett Vineyard’, named after the road, that runs past it, in the heart of the Gimblett Gravels.
 Made as a limited release, this is a powerful, multi-layered wine which was the only New Zealand wine to be awarded a trophy at the 2022 International Wine & Spirit Competition.

 Vineyards